hoarei/hoarei/README.md

 ## 🚀 Hi, I’m Isabelle Hoare 🚀

-- 👩‍🚀 I’m currently getting my BS in Astronomy & Astrophysics at *Embry-Riddle Aeronautical University* in Daytona Beach, FL.
-I have minors in Space Studies and Applied Mathematics.
+- 👩‍🚀 I’m currently getting my BS in Computational Mathematics at *Embry-Riddle Aeronautical University* in Daytona Beach, FL.
+I have minors in Space Studies and Astronomy & Astrophysics.
 - 🛸 I’m interested in space, astrophysics, space flight operations, satellite technology, and observatories.
 - 💞️ I’m looking to collaborate on any entry level projects that are space oriented.
 I am also interested in video game data, and cost risk analysis.
 - 📫 You can reach me by email at hoareisabelle@outlook.com